bl0nd/chive/README.md

 ### Variant Creation

-The next step is to create variants for each of targets.
-To do this, use the `--variant | -v` flag:
+The next step is to create **variants**, or file sections, for each target:

 ```console
 $ chive -v solarized gruvbox